Tanner Buchanan

-Tanner Emmanuel Buchanan (born December 8, 1998) is an American actor.
-He is best known for his roles as Leo Kirkman in the political conspiracy drama series Designated Survivor (2016–2018) and Robby Keene in the martial arts action series Cobra Kai (2018–2025).
+Tanner Emmanuel Cristobal Buchanan (born December 8, 1998) is an American actor.
+He is best known for his roles as Leo Kirkman in the political conspiracy drama series Designated Survivor (2016–2018) and Robby Keene in the martial arts action series Cobra Kai (2018–2024).

 Early life

 Buchanan was born in Lima, Ohio, on December 8, 1998.
-He is an only child.
 His parents are Steve and Marlona Buchanan, both industrial engineers.
-His maternal grandfather was Filipino.
+His maternal grandfather was Filipino while his paternal grandparents are of Scottish ancestry.

 He was raised in a Christian household, and he attended Glandorf Elementary School in Ohio.
 Since he was very young, he has excelled in the sport of skateboarding.

 Buchanan practiced taekwondo throughout his childhood.
 He was introduced to the world of karate at a very early age by his mother, who is a black belt in martial arts.

 He is also an expert dancer since he was five years old, winning national tap dance tournaments throughout his childhood and adolescence.
 He trained at the dance academy "Center Stage Dance Academy" in Ottawa, Ohio.

 At the age of eight, he moved with his family to Los Angeles to pursue an acting career, beginning his acting training at the "Edge Performing Arts Centre (PAC)" and at "Huckleberry Friend Productions, Inc." owned by acting coach David Kaufman.

 Acting career

 2010–2017: Early work and breakthrough

 In 2010, he began his acting career, making his television debut with a child role on the series Modern Family.
 He has since participated in television in the TV shows Grey's Anatomy, Major Crimes, The Goldbergs, and Deputy.
 He was cast in the 2011 film Untitled Jeff and Jackie Filgo Project playing the lead role, but the pilot was not purchased so the project did not go forward.
 In 2013, he made his film debut with the comedy Jake Squared directed by Howard Goldberg.

 Buchanan played Charlie Gardner in the Disney Channel series Girl Meets World and Mason Kendall in the Nickelodeon series Game Shakers in 2015.

 In 2016, he played Leo Kirkman, son of the President of the United States, Thomas Kirkman, in the political conspiracy series Designated Survivor and Jack Downey in the family drama series The Fosters.

 He made a special participation as the young dancer Chad Brad Bradley in the 2017 series Fuller House produced by Warner Bros.